Find out more

 The technology behind hydrogen generators has evolved over time, with the first models not being particularly sophisticated and often requiring users to add caustic solutions to the hydrogen generator in order to generate the hydrogen gas, which was neither safe nor practical.
-However, with several decades of development, the technology has changed significantly.
+However, with several decades of development, technology has changed significantly.
 Today, lab hydrogen is typically generated through the electrolysis of deionised water by utilizing a Proton Exchange Membrane (PEM) cell and there is a decreasing requirement for users to handle dangerous substances in order to operate the generator.

 A primary concern laboratories have had revolves around the revalidation of methods for use with hydrogen for their current analyses, many of which have been written with only helium as a carrier gas with some being imposed by governing bodies as a requirement to meet the standard operating procedures.
-This means that any change to carrier gas would first needs to be validated, which can be a time consuming and costly process.
+This means that any change to carrier gas would first need to be validated, which can be a time-consuming and costly process.
 However, this is a changing landscape, as over the years, more and more methods are being updated to include the option of hydrogen as carrier gas and there is much more information available about how to undertake method translation.

 Furthermore, whilst the time lost in method revalidation may cause reluctance to change GC carrier gas from helium, the Van Deemter Curve (Figure 1) clearly demonstrates hydrogen’s ability to vastly reduce analysis time.
-Therefore, going through the whole validation process is justified through the significant increases in workflow efficiency that hydrogen use can ultimately deliver in the long run.
+Therefore, going through the whole validation process is justified by the significant increases in workflow efficiency that hydrogen use can ultimately deliver in the long run.

 Figure 1: Van Deemter Curve